Scubakay/autorelog/README.md

 Make sure to have proper overflow protection in your farms!

+## Automatic mode

+AutoRelog wil automatically try to reconnect 60 seconds after you are disconnected.
+If you want to activate AutoRelog manually, check out the Mod Menu settings, or change the setting in the `autorelog.json` file to `"mode": "AUTOMATIC"`.

-## Usage
+## Manual mode

 - Type `/autorelog` to activate automatic reconnection after 60 seconds.
-- Use `/autorelog config delay <delay>` to set the amount of time in seconds AutoRelog should wait before trying to reconnect.
-- Use `/autorelog config interval <interval>` to set the interval between reconnection attempts.
-- Use `/autorelog config maxAttempts <maxAttempts>` to set the maximal amount of reconnection attempts.
-Zero or negative numbers will result in unlimited attempts.
-- Use `/autorelog config logging` to toggle logging.
-- Use `/autorelog config mode <automatic/manual>` to toggle switch between AFK-Detection and manual mode.
-- Use `/autorelog config afkDelay <delay>` to set the amount of time in seconds the player has to be afk for automatic reconnection to work.
-- Disconnect by leaving the server manually or use `/autorelog cancel` to deactivate.
+- Disconnect by leaving the server manually or use `/autorelog` again to deactivate.

-Delay and interval can also be changed in the config file (autorelog.conf).

 # Contributing